 The Garden Dreams project team includes evolveEA, JASE Construction Services, and EIS Solar.
-Construction is set to begin in October 2020 with completion by end of the year.
+Construction is set to begin in October 2020 with completion by February 2021.
 The solar array will be installed and operational in Spring 2021.

 Thanks to Allegheny Land Trust, Collage Giving Fund, Green Mountain Energy Sun Club, Neighborhood Allies, Pennsylvania Department of Agriculture, Posner Foundation of Pittsburgh, Proteus Foundation, The Segal Family Foundation, and other generous supporters for making this project possible.

 Garden Dreams Sustainability Features

 A 14.5kW solar array will offset 100% of the farm’s electricity needs (net zero), including a rooftop array and a solar canopy along the east side of the greenhouses.
 Other energy efficient features of the greenhouses include an energy curtain system and a climate control system.